Faculty & Staff

 417 Geology-Physics Building

-Her research interests include the implementation and evaluation of teaching pedagogies that support student success and retention in introductory college-level STEM courses (primary focus is physics), along with the development and evaluation of curriculum that targets K-16 student scientific reasoning abilities.
-Dr. Koenig’s research has attracted over $8 million from NSF and NIH since 2006, and her published research appears in top-tier, peer-reviewed journals including Science and Physical Review Special Topics: Physics Education Research as well as journals for practicing educators such as Journal of College Science Teaching and Science Scope.
-She has also received approximately $750,000 to support efforts in K-12 in-service teacher training.
-She has presented over 30 invited talks at international and national forums along with over 200 contributed talks and posters at national and international forums.
+Dr. Koenig’s research has attracted $8.1 million from NSF and NIH since 2006, and her published research appears in top-tier, peer-reviewed journals including Science and Physical Review Special Topics: Physics Education Research as well as journals for practicing educators such as Journal of College Science Teaching and Science Scope.
+She has also received over $750,000 to support efforts in K-12 in-service teacher training.
+She has presented over 40 invited talks at international and national forums along with over 200 contributed talks and posters at national and international forums.

 She was named an AAPT Fellow in 2021, inducted into UC's Academy of Teaching Fellows in 2016, a 2013 Ohio Magazine Excellence in Education Honoree, a two time Darwin T. Turner Breakfast of Champions Awardee (2012, 2015) and has been awarded the 2011 Award for Innovative Excellence in Teaching, Learning, and Technology at the International Conference on College Teaching and Learning as well as the 2009 Presidential Early Career Achievement Award at the International Conference on College Teaching and Learning.